marcelm/cutadapt/doc/guide.rst

     want to use an :ref:`anchored 5' adapter <anchored-3adapters>`.

 A 5' adapter is a piece of DNA ligated to the 5' end of the DNA fragment of interest.
-The adapter sequence is expected to appear at the start of the read, but may be partially degraded.
-The sequence may also appear somewhere within the read.
+For this type of adapter to be found, the adapter sequence needs to either appear in full somewhere within the read (internal match) or at the start (5' end) of it, where in the latter case also partial occurrences are allowed.
 In all cases, the adapter itself and the sequence preceding it is removed.

 Assume your fragment of interest is *MYSEQUENCE* and the adapter is